tobinski/quiz-cat/readme.txt

 3. In your sidebar, select 'Quizzes -> Add New' to create a new quiz

 == Frequently Asked Questions ==
-=How Can I Change The Quiz Language On The Frontend?= All strings that appear on the frontend can be changed using this filter.
+= How Can I Change The Quiz Language On The Frontend? =

+All strings that appear on the frontend can be changed using this filter.
 `function my_quiz_callback_filter( $array ) {